chillzeus/simulation/README.md

 This is a little baseball simulation that simulates a game between two made up teams.
+Simulate a new, unique game every time you reload the page!

 Features:
 - Two teams compete in nine innings
-- Players each have stats that determine their performance/probabilities
+- Players each have individualized stats that determine their performance/probabilities
-- Each pitch is simulated with a series of probabilities
+- Each pitch is simulated in-depth with a series of probabilities
-- User interface with lots of stats/information
+- Clean, organized  user interface with all kinds of stats/information

+Features to come:
+- Box score that shows inning-by-innings runs
+- Project will be available to use on mydigitalspot.dev, no download required!
+- An MVP will be determined for each game

 Project is currently in an "early access" of sorts, but expect a finished release soon-ish.